ni/nidaqmx-python/README.rst

 The **nidaqmx** package contains an API (Application Programming Interface) for interacting with the NI-DAQmx driver.
 The package is implemented in Python.
-This package was created and is supported by NI.
 The package is implemented as a complex, highly object-oriented wrapper around the NI-DAQmx C API using the `ctypes <https://docs.python.org/2/library/ctypes.html>`_ Python library.

 **nidaqmx** supports all versions of the NI-DAQmx driver that ships with the C